htnminh/OOP.20212.20204883.HoangTranNhatMinh/README.md

 - Lab03: Done
 - Lab04:
   - Note: The computers in room D5-305 are too slow to run Eclipse so I guess I cannot turn in for this deadline.
+  - (Temporary) answers:
+    - Is JAVA a Pass by Value or a Pass by Reference programming language?
+      - Java is pass by value.
+Even for objects, we are working with references of those objects, which are pass by value.
+    - After the call of swap(jungleDVD, cinderellaDVD) why does the title of these two objects still remain?
+      - The method swap() creates copies of those references, so swap those copies changes nothing.

 # Docs
 - [LICENSE](https://github.com/htnminh/OOP.20212.20204883.HoangTranNhatMinh/blob/e28d30c74dcecc91b12979f0d0f9e7d4c4b4fff8/LICENSE)